 Davidson is a distinguished graduate of the U.S. Naval War College.
 He has a Master of Arts in National Security and Strategic Studies, and a Bachelor of Science in Physics.

-His decorations include the Defense Superior Service Medal, the Navy and Marine Corps Commendation Medal with Combat "V," a Superior Honor Award from the U.S. Department of State, and other personal, service, unit and campaign awards.
+His decorations include the Distinguished Service Medal, the Navy and Marine Corps Commendation Medal with Combat "V," a Superior Honor Award from the U.S. Department of State, and other personal, service, unit and campaign awards.